troyharvey/emojeez/readme.md

-# Emojeez - Icons for Twitter, Facebook, Instagram, and Tumblr
+# emojⓔⓔz - Icons for Twitter, Facebook, Instagram, Tumblr, and other social networks

-This project was created for a talk on mobile web applications
+This project was created for a guest lecture about mobile web applications for the CIS 350 Infrastructure Technologies course at [UofL](http://business.louisville.edu/) College of Business.

 1. Start with [HTML5 Mobile Boilerplate](http://html5boilerplate.com/mobile).
   * Like starting a new presentation with a template.